rstoyanchev/spring-sockjs-protocol-webapp/README.md

 ### Jetty 9

-The easiest way to run on Jetty 9.0.4:
+The easiest way to run on Jetty 9 (currently 9.0.5):

     mvn jetty:run